Sébastien Schneeberger

+Personal life

 Schneeberger was born in Moutier, Canton of Bern, Switzerland, and moved to Canada at the age of 10; his father is a Swiss immigrant.

 Schneeberger obtained a college diploma in agricultural exploitation and management in 1994.
 He worked at a local farm in the Bois-Francs region for over 10 years and later worked as a trucker, technical adviser, sales adviser and manufacturing agent for various businesses in Drummondville.
 He also a founder for the young businesspeople association in the Centre-du-Quebec region.

+Political career

 Schneeberger was first elected in the 2007 election with 39% of the vote.
 Parti Québécois incumbent Normand Jutras, who was running for a fourth term, finished second with 33% of the vote.
 Schneeberger took office on April 12, 2007 and was named the critic for aboriginal affairs until a Shadow Cabinet shuffle in May 2008.
 He was defeated by Yves-François Blanchet of the Parti Québécois in the 2008 election; following the electoral redistribution that preceded the 2012 election, Schneeberger won election in the new Drummond–Bois-Francs riding, while Blanchet was simultaneously reelected in the neighbouring riding of Johnson.